fetometo/windowgen-documentation/docs/source/parameters.rst

         :height: 320
         :align: center

+- 1/2 Sashes
-- 1/2 Sashes: Switch between 1 or 2 sashes.
+    Switch between 1 or 2 sashes.

     .. image:: images/03_parameters_impost_one_two.gif
         :alt: One or Two Sashes